Mayoralty of Dianne Feinstein: Foreign policy

-Feinstein lead a fifteen person delegation to China in 1979, to aid in the establishment of San Francisco as a major port for Chinese trade.
+Feinstein led a fifteen-person delegation to China in 1979, to aid in the establishment of San Francisco as a major port for Chinese trade.
 She signed a Friendship City agreement on January 28, 1980, with Zhao Xingzhi, the vice mayor of Shanghai, China, who was part of an eight member delegation from China to San Francisco.
 It was the first agreement between an American and Chinese city.
 She led an eleven member delegation in 1981, meant to gain trade and investment deals, to Japan, China, British Hong Kong, and the Philippines.
 Feinstein underwent a two-week tour of Italy in 1982, and during her trip she presented gifts to Pope Pope John Paul II.
 She led a fifteen member delegation to China, British Hong Kong, and Korea in 1984.
 During her 1984 visit to China she signed a pact with Mayor Wang Daohan of Shanghai in which San Francisco would be the principal trading port for Shanghai.
 Feinstein led a nineteen member delegation in 1985, on a trip to Caracas, Venezuela, a sister city of San Francisco.
 She went to Israel in 1986, and signed a contract with the Israeli company Zim to make San Francisco the company's port of call instead of Oakland, California, and was also impressed while touring illegal Israeli settlements in the West Bank.

+In 1987, Feinstein met then-Shanghai mayor Jiang Zemin.
+The two danced, and he sang When We Were Young to her in English.